Employee Burnout: Signs, Solutions & How To Prevent It

 If a high-performing employee burnout occurs, productivity weakens and it becomes difficult to motivate employee morale.

-If employees are not motivated, there is a reduction in the quality, speed, and efficiency needed to do things quickly and successfully.
+If employees are not motivated, there is a reduction in the employee’s performance such as quality, speed, and efficiency needed to do things quickly and successfully.

 6 Causes of Employee Burnout